Associated Alcohols & Breweries (AABL) Q1 FY26: How This Stock Uncorked 34% Profit Growth Amidst Market Turmoil

 Comparing to the immediate previous quarter (Q4 FY25), AABL also showcased sequential growth, with Net Revenue from Operations up 10% Quarter-on-Quarter (QoQ), EBITDA up 5%, and PAT increasing by 6%.
 This indicates sustained operational momentum.

-However, a closer look at the quarterly income statement reveals that ‘Other Income’ also saw a substantial QoQ jump from ₹8 million to ₹18 million, contributing to the overall PBT/PAT growth.
-While positive, it’s essential to remember that this is not core operational income.
+However, a closer look at the quarterly income statement reveals that ‘Other Income’ also saw a substantial QoQ jump from ₹8 million in Q4 FY25 to ₹18 million in Q1 FY26 (a 125% increase), contributing to the overall PBT/PAT growth.
+While positive, it’s essential to remember that this is not core operational income and its elevated contribution should be watched.

 A Deeper Dive into Sales Segments: Mixed Bag, Clear Strategy